NETspace-GIT/Udacity_DSN/project1/README.md

 ###  Conclusion

-From a guest point of view, it's possible to say that Seattle is more likely to provide a nice Airbnb experience, as we have seen that:
+From a guest point of view, it's possible to say that Seattle is providing a nice Airbnb experience, as we have seen that:

 *   The hosts seem to be thoughful and flexible, besides the fact of being close to help out with any problems;
 *   Prices for one night booking are reasonable and close for almost all the property types, but vehicles (Boats and Camper/RVs);